Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Advertisement

 The Express Entry pool represents all candidates with an active Express Entry profile.
-The number of profiles in the pool changes daily as draws take place and as new applicants submit their profile with others leaving due to expiry or a change in eligibility.
+The number of profiles in the pool changes daily as draws take place and as new applicants submit their profiles, while others leave due to expiry, receiving an invitation, or a change in eligibility.

 Once you have submitted your Express Entry profile, you will receive your CRS score.
 Bear in mind that this score may change due to factors like age therefore it is important to keep a note of your CRS and competitiveness.